 Postgraduate year one (PGY1) pharmacy residency programs build on PharmD education and outcomes to contribute to the development of a clinical pharmacist responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy residency training.

+The PGY1 Pharmacy Residency Program at UConn John Dempsey Hospital will develop the resident into a competent clinical practitioner who will contribute to positive patient outcomes.
 The year-long residency program establishes competency in the areas of acute patient care, ambulatory/primary care, drug information and management.
 The program prides itself on its attention to work-life balance through its longitudinal leadership and personal and professional development experience.

 The UConn Health Pharmacy Residency program trains pharmacists by providing a well-rounded, customized, immersive experience where residents become competent leaders providing collaborative medication management to improve care for all patients.

 The UConn Health Pharmacy Residency program strives to be the premier program in the country, promoting a customized experience for the resident in a clinically diverse environment.
 Our Program looks to develop and retain compassionate, empathetic, and competent residents and preceptors, involved in moral and advanced clinical care, impactful research, and patient and professional advocacy.